Skip to content

 Text to Speech

-LearnKit can read flashcard content aloud using your device’s built-in speech engine.
+LearnKit can read flashcard content aloud using your device’s built-in speech engine or a cloud TTS provider.

 Configure it in Settings -> Audio.